mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 you, in your context, might not!
 A "retrospective" is a meeting that we hold at the end of each period of software development (called a 'sprint') where we explore the aspects which went well, and the things we could have done better.
+The goal of the meeting is to tweak the software development process to make things better the next time around.
 These meetings are about improving our software development process.

-In some ways, it's similar to a post-mortem meeting, but that's usually tied to a catastrophic event, and trying to figure out what could be done to prevent it happening again.
+In some ways, it's similar to a post-mortem meeting, but that's usually tied to a catastrophic event and trying to figure out what could be done to prevent it happening again.
 Both meetings are about trying to improve the overall team's process, not trying to blame, nor point out the failings of an individual.